AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

     end Default;

-When compiling the code with this project, each pragma of ``gnat.adc`` is taken into account.
+When compiling the code with this project, each pragma contained in :file:`gnat.adc` is applied to the compilation.

 Configuration packages
 ----------------------

-It's possible to drive the compilation of the source-code by creating packages for each use-case and selecting the appropriate package in the compilation package.
-This is useful for example for conditional compilation using Boolean constants, as in the code below:
+You can control the compilation of the source-code by creating packages for each use-case and selecting the appropriate package in the compilation package in the project file.
+One example where this is useful is conditional compilation using Boolean constants, as in the code below:

 .. code-block:: ada